Home Coming celebration in Mishkeegogamang

 Two of our volunteer construction men checking out the tepee

-Many Canadians are now aware and horrified since the Truth and Reconciliation report has been published and many are eager to respond and begin the process of reconciliation.
-Responding and correcting the wrongs of past history is not an easy task.
+Many Canadians are now aware of this and have been horrified since the Truth and Reconciliation Report was published.
+Many are eager to respond and begin the process of reconciliation.
+Responding and correcting the wrongs of history is not an easy task.
 Many Canadians want to engage but don't know how to respond or where to start.
-True North Aboriginal Partnership has been incorporated as a not-for-profit charitable organization whose main purpose is to help people connect to First Nations peoples, build bridges of understanding, and begin the journey of true reconciliation.
-We provide the vehicle through our experience and relationships to facilitate reconciliation.
-We are need of sponsor’s financial support to continue our work and are able through our charity to provide Tax receipts to people living in Canada.
-We are stronger together and together we can build a brighter future for First Nations peoples of Canada.
+True North Partnership has been incorporated as a not-for-profit charitable organization whose main purpose is to help people connect to First Nations peoples, build bridges of understanding, and begin the journey of true reconciliation.